Jobs and Talent — 8 min

 Local labor laws are often an amalgamation of different rules and regulations, including written legislation, case law, and commonly accepted practices.

-Depending on the country where payroll is to be processed, laws can vary widely.
+Depending on the country that processes payroll, laws can vary widely.
 Some may be highly protective of employee rights, while others may offer more flexibility with how employers choose to manage their own payroll systems.

 To give a potential international employee a competitive offer, you need to know the norms and expectations in the country where they live.